iandusenbury/PhilzCoffee/README.md

 Philz Coffee Shopping Experience Coding Challenge
 ============================

-This simple app allows a user to add/remove and increment/decrement quantity of products in a cart.
+This simple app allows a user to add/remove products and increment/decrement quantity of products in a cart.

-This was developed in an ios-simulator, unknow at this time how android looks.
+This was developed in an ios-simulator, unknown at this time how android looks.

 Prerequisites
 -------------